brentarias/qhsm/README.md

     person.TraceEvent = Trace;

-    // This will either initialize or resume operations of the state-machine.
+    // This will either initialize or resume operations of the state-machine. person.Start();
-    // This example assumes that the state-machine will stop itself when it
-    // achieves a particular target state or condition. await person.Start();

-The above code assumes the state-machine will instigate the issueing and receiving of events.
 If the state machine requires an initial event input before reacting, then the code would be as
 follows:

     var person = new PersonMachine();
-    Task completion = person.Start();
+    person.Start();
-    person.Dispatch(PersonSignals.Noise);
-    await completion;
+    await person.Dispatch(PersonSignals.Noise);

+    //A user-defined persistence routine which saves the state of the state-machine.
+    SaveTheStateSomewhere(person.CurrenState);

-Once the state machine is "Stopped", it can be serialized for persistence and resumed later.
+The `await` allows the calling code to know when the state machine is no longer processing events, which means it can then be serialized for persistence and resumed later.
+To restore the state-machine, the code would be:
-It can be stopped internaly or externally.
-An example of an internally initiated "Stop" is below.
-This time a "UserLifecycle" state-machine will be the example:

-    internal enum SubscriberMsg
+    //User defined routine to fetch the state. var state = GetTheStateFromSomwhere(id);
+    person.Start(state);

+The variable `state` is either a string, or a user defined type.
+To declare a user defined type, then the state machine is declared with that type:

+    public class MyStateMachine : QHsm<MyUserType> {...}

+The user defined type must implement the `IQHsmState` interface, which is defined as follows:

+    public interface IQHsmState
     {
-        [Message(typeof(SubscriberDef))]
-        Apply = QSignals.UserSig,
-        Accepted
+        string Workflow { get; set; }
     }

-    public class UserLifecycle : QHsmQ
-    {
-        //Usual setup omitted...

-        //Exampe QHSM state...
-        protected QState Operational(IQEvent evt)
-        {
-            switch (evt.QSignal)
-            {
-                case (int)SubscriberMsg.Apply:
-                    var application = (SubscriberDef)evt.Message;
-                    AddSubscriberAction(application);
-                    return null;
-                case (int)SubscriberMsg.Accepted:
-                    TransitionTo(Received);
-                    Stop();
-                    return null;
-            }
-            return TopState;
-        }

-        protected async void AddSubscriberAction(SubscriberDef application)
-        {
-            try
-            {
-                //The CreateSubscriber.Handle is external logic.
-                await CreateSubscriber.Handle(application);

-                //If the prior action was successful, perform a self-dispatch.
-                Dispatch(SubscriberMsg.Accepted);
-            }
-            catch(Exception ex)
-            {
-                //One of two things would happen here.
-Either we self-dispatch
-                //a failure event, and let the state-machine deal with it, or
-                //we simply decide that we want the state-machine to stop:
-                Stop();
-            }
-        }

-The above code sample has two "Stop()" invocations, one for success and one for failure.
-The code which activated the state-machine determines the difference by testing the state of the state-machine upon exit.

-Each state-machine has a property called `CurrentState` which contains everything needed to persist the state-machine, so that it can be restored at a later time.
-The examples shown earlier assume that each state-machine has only one state variable - a string that names the current state.
-This means that restoring a state-machine might look like this:

-    var person = new PersonMachine();
-    person.Start();

-    //...some time later...
-    person.Stop();
-    string state = person.CurrentState;
-    person = new PersonMachine();
-    person.Start(state);

-The above state persistence model is sufficient for many simple state machines.
-However, most state-machines will have "extended state" which must also be captured for proper persistence.
-In this case, the state-machine definitions are augmented as follows:
+An example might look like this:

     //Some arbitrary "memento" of state...
     public class PersonState : IQHsmState